appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls02-the-widgets.md

 ### 5. Container with Decoration

 Create a UI with the above widgets, then add a container on the body inside the scaffold and decorate it with color, border, shape, and box properties.
 Shadow with many more and made an attractive box for the user with center text `Good job`.

-### 6. Bottom Navigation Bar

-Create a UI with the above widgets, then add a container on the bottomNavigation properties inside the scaffold and decorate it with style on ElevatedButton to make an appealing button for the user with the center text `Hello User`.

 ## Resources